Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/samples/data.exchange.explorer/README.md

 - [Data Management API](https://developer.autodesk.com/en/docs/data/v2/overview/)
 - [Viewer](https://developer.autodesk.com/en/docs/viewer/v6)

-### Tips & Tricks
+## Tips & Tricks

-For local development/testing, consider use [nodemon](https://www.npmjs.com/package/nodemon) package, which auto restart your node application after any modification on your code.
-To install it, use:
+For local development/testing, consider using [nodemon](https://www.npmjs.com/package/nodemon) package which auto restarts your node application after any modifications to your code.
+To install it, run this command:

     sudo npm install -g nodemon

-Then, instead of **npm run dev**, use the following:
+Then, instead of **npm run dev**, run the following command:

     npm run nodemon

-Which executes **nodemon server.js --ignore www/**, where the **--ignore** parameter indicates that the app should not restart if files under **www** folder are modified.
+which executes **nodemon server.js --ignore www/** where the **--ignore** parameter indicates that the app should not restart if files under the **www** folder are modified.

-### Troubleshooting
+## Troubleshooting

-After installing Github desktop for Windows, on the Git Shell, if you see a ***error setting certificate verify locations*** error, use the following:
+After installing Github desktop for Windows, on the Git Shell, if you see an ***error setting certificate, verify locations*** error, execute the following command:

     git config --global http.sslverify "false"